Children's Autism and Neurodevelopmental Optimization Program

 How does it help?
 Auditory training assists in developing receptive language and listening skills.
 It also assists in increasing the awareness of expressive language skills and voice control.
 This has positive implications for better educational outcomes for children.
 Auditory training has also been found to stimulate the auditory nerves and contribute to improved social engagement.
 This training involves 2 hours of specialized listening 5 days a week for 3 weeks in most cases.
 After this a further assessment is used to reveal areas of progress and whether further training is needed.

-SOCIAL SKILLS TRAINING
+ABOUT SOCIAL SKILLS TRAINING

 Children with Autism Spectrum Disorder, Attention Deficit Disorder and Learning Difficulties may have difficulties in their social development.
 Auditory Processing issues in particular impact on the child’s ability to communicate.
 Usual developmental experiences are often not sufficient to ensure normal social development so these children need extra targeted support in the form of social skills training which can address the specific issues of each child.
 The CAN DO Program facilitators are trained in the Secret Agent Society, an intensive, evidence based program developed at the University of Queensland.